-7. TELEWORK CRITERIA.
+7. TELEWORK CRITERIA

 - a.
 Participation.
 Employee participation in a telework arrangement is voluntary.
-Managers should allow eligible employees to telework to the maximum extent practicable without diminished employee or organizational performance. - (1) VA employees authorized for telework arrangements must occupy a suitable position [].
+Managers should allow eligible employees to telework to the maximum extent practicable without diminished employee or organizational performance. - (1) VA employees selected for telework arrangements must occupy a suitable position and have a performance rating of at least Fully Successful, or equivalent.
 Employees may be denied eligibility to telework if they do not have a history of being "reliable, responsible, and able to work independently."
 Both full-time and part-time employees may participate in a telework arrangement.
-Telework is not recommended for trainee or intern positions or during the first 90 calendar days of any probationary period.
-However, under emergent or extenuating circumstances there may be authorized exceptions on a case-by-case basis. - (2) The employee's immediate supervisor is responsible for determining the requirements and expectations of a telework arrangement to include the appropriate number of days and which job duties may or may not be performed remotely by the employee.
+Telework is not recommended for trainee or intern positions or during the first 90 days of any probationary period. - (2) The supervisor is responsible for determining the requirements and expectations of a telework arrangement to include the appropriate number of days.
 This should be done in collaboration with the employee.
-Each arrangement to telework is to be considered individually and documented in a written agreement [, on VA Form 0740 or the electronic equivalent (through the appropriate VA personnel system of record).
-The supervisor should maintain a copy of the agreement and provide a copy] to the employee.
-The supervisor shall [also] inform the timekeeper so that telework is recorded appropriately in the electronic time and attendance system.
-[Paper submissions on VA Form 0740 additionally require the supervisor provide information to the HR office so the telework agreement is coded into the VA personnel system of record HR Smart.] - (3) All teleworkers and their immediate supervisors must receive training designed to provide the employee and supervisor with a smooth transition to telework.
-The training module is available via the Talent Management System (TMS) [under course title TMS Training for Employees (VA 1367006) and TMS Training for Managers (VA 1366994).]
+Each arrangement to telework is to be considered individually and documented in a written agreement.
+The original should be maintained by the supervisor with a copy provided to the employee.
+A copy must also be provided to the organizational telework coordinator for tracking purposes. - (3) All teleworkers and their immediate supervisors must receive training designed to provide the employee and supervisor with a smooth transition to telework.
+The training module is available via the Talent Management System.

 b.
-Position Suitability.
+Position Suitability